imklubb/imklubb-Archipelago-Games/worlds/tazwanted/docs/setup_en.md

 2. Start PCSX2 and load the game.
 Get to the "Choose Language" part of the game.
 3. Connect it to the room, then to your slot.
-4. If it says "Start AP" with the version number at the bottom when you're on the main menu.
-Then everything is working!
+4. If it says "Start AP" with the version number at the bottom when you're on the main menu, then everything is working!
 6. **Set the difficulty to match your yaml** before starting a file.
 The client warns you if they disagree, but by then some checks may already be unreachable.